spikedoanz/public/wirehead-blog.md

 ### 3. Benchmarks and debugging

 #### a.
 Fetching single samples
-You can do this by using the MongoheadDataset class
+You can do this by using the MongoheadDataset class:
 ```
 (venv) examples/unit § python
 Python 3.10.14 (main, Jul 12 2024, 17:45:26)